7. Unlock the Potential

 CIO, City and Guilds Group

-Machine Learning Drives Insights
+Machine Learning and Insights with Hybrid IT

 A flexible Hybrid IT infrastructure that can scale storage and computing capacity as needed opens the door to an influx of data that can overwhelm traditional data management methods, tools, and analytics teams.
 That’s where machine learning plays an increasingly important role.
 Organizations are increasingly evaluating solutions that utilise machine learning and predictive analytics for many infrastructure-related activities such as downtime prediction, prescriptive resolution, root-cause analysis, and even analytics-driven tech support.